 After attending BlogHerFood in San Francisco last weekend, I’ve decided to go backwards and write a prequel to that post, instead of part 2.
 I figure if it was a good enough strategy for George Lucas and Star Wars, maybe it’s an acceptable approach for me too.

-But the big “aha” moment for me was when I asked the panel why my grandmother’s food traditions skipped a generation, explaining that my mother was born in 1929, the start of the depression.
-Donna Pierce immediately answered with conviction.
-She explained that my mother was a young housewife in the 50’s, the era that fast and pre-packaged foods were introduced.
+The big “aha” moment was when I asked the panel why my grandmother’s food traditions skipped a generation, explaining that my mother was born in 1929, the start of the depression.
+Donna Pierce immediately answered, explaining that my mother was a young housewife in the 50’s, the era when fast and pre-packaged foods were introduced.
 In the 50’s, women were encouraged to spend less time in the kitchen by using simple, prepared foods that were quick to the table and easy to clean up.
 My grandma’s challah did not fit that description.

 Here are just a few of the paradigm-shifting food trends born in the 50’s that influenced my mother’s time in the kitchen:

 - Swanson TV Dinners

 - Burger King

 - Casseroles made with condensed soups

 So why would a housewife make her own soup, if she could buy it in a can cost-effectively (remember these were depression babies) and why slave over kneading fresh bread dough if Wonder Bread is available?
 (Wonder started selling pre-sliced, pre-packaged bread in 1930, smack dab in the middle of the depression.)
 And of course, why prepare a 3-course meal, when she could heat up a frozen dinner with a main course, vegetable, starch, and even dessert, all in one plate.